karlch/t.sh/readme.md

 If all requirements are installed both scripts should run just fine.
 Move them to somewhere in your $PATH environment like ~/bin to be able to access them globally.

+To install t globally, use the Makefile included.

 ## Usage